abhijeetk/af-binder/docs/afb-binding-references.md

  *
  * Note that calling afb_req_fail("success", info) is equivalent
  * to call afb_req_success(NULL, info).
 Thus even if possible it
- * is strongly recommanded to NEVER use "success" for status.
+ * is strongly recommended to NEVER use "success" for status.
  */
 void afb_req_fail(struct afb_req req, const char *status, const char *info);